ryanslikesocool/EaseKit/README.md

     // - the current value
     // - the change between the current and previous value }, () => {
-    // Optional lamba, called when the interpolator is complete.
+    // Optional lamba, called one time when the easing is complete.
 }, unscaledTime);
 ```